Milk substitute: History

 In 2018, Benjamin Kemper wrote in the Smithsonian Magazine: Linguistically speaking, using “milk” to refer to “the white juice of certain plants” (the second definition of milk in the Oxford American Dictionary) has a history that dates back centuries.
 The Latin root word of lettuce is lact, as in lactate, for its milky juice, which indicates that even the Romans had a fluid definition for milk.
 Ken Albala, professor of history at University of the Pacific and host of the podcast Food: A Cultural Culinary History, says that almond milk “shows up in pretty much every medieval cookbook.”
 Almonds, which originate in the Middle East, reached southern Europe with the Moors around the 8th century, and their milk—yes, medieval Europeans called it milk in their various languages and dialects—quickly became all the rage among aristocrats as far afield as Iceland.
-Plant-based milk substitutes have grown rapidly in popularity since the start of the 21st century, with an expected growth rate of 10.18% from 2020 to 2024.
-The reasons for this increase in popularity range from a growth in vegan and plant-based diets to perceptions of health benefits of milk substitutes to personal flavor preference.
+Plant-based milk substitutes have grown rapidly in popularity since the start of the 21st century.
+Globally, their consumption nearly doubled between 2013 and 2020, with a projected additional growth rate of 10.18% from 2020 to 2024.
+The reasons for this increase in popularity range from vegan opposition to the dairy industry, to a growth plant-based diets, to perceptions of health benefits of milk substitutes, to personal flavor preference.
 Many milk substitutes now contain additives, such as thickening agents and flavors, to aid in taste and texture compared with dairy milk, as well as nutritional fortification.